Namibia: Government and politics

 While the constitution envisaged a multi-party system for Namibia's government, the SWAPO party has been dominant since independence in 1990.
+According to 2023 V-Dem Democracy indices Namibia is ranked 66th electoral democracy worldwide and 8th electoral democracy in Africa.

 Foreign relations

 Namibia has a largely independent foreign policy, with persisting affiliations with states that aided the independence struggle, including Cuba.
 With a small army and a fragile economy, the Namibian government's principal foreign policy concern is developing strengthened ties within the Southern African region.
-A dynamic member of the Southern African Development Community, Namibia is a vocal advocate for greater regional integration.
+A member of the Southern African Development Community, Namibia is a vocal advocate for greater regional integration.
 It became the 160th member of the UN on 23 April 1990.
 On its independence it became the 50th member of the Commonwealth of Nations.

 Military

-In early 2020, The Global Firepower Index (GFP) reported that Namibia's military is ranked as one of the weakest in the world, at 126th out of 137 countries.
-Among 34 African countries, Namibia is also poorly ranked at the 28th position.
-Despite this, government spending for the Ministry of Defence stood at N$5,885 million (a 1.2% decrease from the previous financial year).
-With close to 6 billion Namibian dollars (US$411 million in 2021) the Ministry of Defence receives the fourth highest amount of money from Government per ministry.
+The 2019 budget for the Ministry of Defence was N$5,885 million (a 1.2% decrease from the previous financial year).
+With close to 6 billion Namibian dollars (US$411 million in 2021) the Ministry of Defence receives the fourth highest amount of money from government per ministry.

 Namibia does not have any enemies in the region, though it has been involved in various disputes regarding borders and construction plans.

 The Namibian constitution defines the role of the military as "defending the territory and national interests."
 Namibia formed the Namibian Defence Force (NDF), comprising former enemies in a 23-year bush war: the People's Liberation Army of Namibia (PLAN) and South West African Territorial Force (SWATF).
-The British formulated the plan for integrating these forces and began training the NDF, which consists of a small headquarters and five battalions.
+The British government formulated the plan for integrating these forces and began training the NDF, which consists of a small headquarters and five battalions.

 The United Nations Transitional Assistance Group (UNTAG)'s Kenyan infantry battalion remained in Namibia for three months after independence to help train the NDF and to stabilise the north.
 According to the Namibian Defence Ministry, enlistments of both men and women will number no more than 7,500.

 The chief of the Namibian Defence Force is Air Vice Marshal Martin Kambulu Pinehas (with effect from 1 April 2020).

 In 2017, Namibia signed the UN treaty on the Prohibition of Nuclear Weapons.

 Administrative divisions

 Namibia is divided into 14 regions which are subdivided into 121 constituencies.
 The administrative division of Namibia is tabled by Delimitation Commissions and accepted or declined by the National Assembly.
 Since state foundation four Delimitation Commissions have delivered their work, the last one in 2013 under the chairmanship of Judge Alfred Siboleka.
+The most urbanised and economically active regions are the Khomas and Erongo regions, with Khomas home to the capital, Windhoek, and Erongo home to Walvis Bay and Swakopmund.

+The table below shows statistics from the 2023 Namibia Population and Housing Census:

 Regional councillors are directly elected through secret ballots (regional elections) by the inhabitants of their constituencies.

 Local authorities in Namibia can be in the form of municipalities (either Part 1 or Part 2 municipalities), town councils or villages.